 Use Routes when you need one plan for one fulfillment day and one fulfillment location.

-Farin builds that plan from matching wholesale orders, internal transfers, and any manual or recurring stops you add for the day.
+Farin builds that plan from matching delivery wholesale orders, internal transfers, and any manual or recurring stops you add for the day.

 Quick facts